earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-integration-guide.md

 ## Overview

-This guide explains how to integrate Vibe Dev Kit frameworks into existing projects, migrate from copy-paste to dependency-based installation, and integrate frameworks with CI/CD pipelines.
+This guide explains how to integrate AI Dev Kit frameworks into existing projects, migrate from copy-paste to dependency-based installation, and integrate frameworks with CI/CD pipelines.

 **Use Cases:**
 - Migrating existing projects from copy-paste to dependencies